MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/activate-guest-user-access-in-teams.md

 # Activating guest user access in the Microsoft Teams admin center

 ## Symptoms

-You want to enable guest user access in Microsoft Teams to allow users to work remotely.
+You want to enable guest user access in Microsoft Teams so teams in your organization can collaborate with people outside your organization.

 ## Resolution